 To boost the language and critical thinking skills of students, the English Department has curated a range of educational magazines (namely iThink, Inspire or “I”) for students to subscribe to.
 These magazines complement the English curriculum and at the same time, extend students’ general knowledge.

-Choral Reading Programme allows students to choose their favourite texts that reflect their experiences.
-As this unique approach increases their level of engagement, this programme also helps students build their fluency and self-confidence.
+Our Choral Reading Programme aims to encourage students to articulate well through choral reading, and to develop in students public speaking skills.
+Students choose their favourite texts that reflect their experiences to read aloud in unison with their group mates.
+As this unique approach increases their level of engagement, the programme also helps students build their fluency and self-confidence.